 Panic disorder is a condition where a person experiences regular panic attacks without any specific trigger.
 These attacks can occur suddenly and feel intense and frightening.
 Symptoms include a sense of dread or fear, chest pain, sweating and other anxiety-related symptoms.

 Social anxiety disorder

-you might worry about social or performance situations, which can include speaking in public, meeting new people or dating.
-You might have physical signs of your anxiety, such as sweating, racing heartbeat or a shaky voice.
+You might worry about social or performance situations, which can include speaking in public, meeting new people or dating.
+You might have physical signs of your anxiety, such as sweating, a racing heartbeat or a shaky voice.

 Our Advice and Support Service is open Monday to Friday, 10 am to 4 pm, where advisers can signpost you to local support that most fits your needs, including our Change Mental Health services.
 We offer initial advice on money worries and help to deal with emergencies.